 You can totally rely on this WooCommerce extension to set up a secure payment gateway for your WooCommerce store.
 Your customers will stay on your site throughout the entire checkout flow.
 You can customize your checkout flow according to your customers’ interests, and this contributes a lot to the customer experience on your store.
 However, you have to ensure an SSL certificate for your site and need a merchant account.

 With this plugin, you can process refunds and capture previously authorized transactions easily from the WooCommerce admin side.
 It is a good option if you have regular international transactions in your store.
 Setting up the plugin is quite easy.
 Once you purchase and activate the plugin, you have to enter the API key.
 You can purchase a subscription option of this plugin from the WooCommerce site.
-A single site subscription is $79, 5-site is $99, and 25-site is $199.
+The cost of the plugin is $79.

 This extension completely redefines your checkout flow by offering three different payment strategies for your store.
 These are checkout (pay now), invoice (pay within 14 days of the purchase), and part payment (where customers can pay in multiple installments).

 Basically, this extension gives the option to your customers to choose a payment plan they prefer.
 However, please note this option is available only on US, UK, Germany, Sweden, Denmark, Finland, Norway, Austria and The Netherlands.
 You can download and install the plugin for free from the WooCommerce site.

 The Stripe Payment Gateway Plugin for WooCommerce is a great option to enable Stripe payment on your store.
 In addition to popular credit cards, the plugin supports Apple Pay, Alipay and Bitcoin too.
 It enables your customers to checkout directly from your site.